Scotland is our home country and somewhere that we love to explore.

 - If you’re visiting in November or February, then keep an eye open for Aberdeen Restaurant Week, where many city restaurants offer fantastic deals for two weeks.

 - Famous for the New Year Fireball celebrations, there’s plenty of other reasons to love Stonehaven in Aberdeenshire.
+Some of those include one of the best fish and chip shops and best ice cream shops in the area.

 - It’s also home to the world famous and breath-taking Dunnottar Castle.